hinance/hinance/README.md

 ### Merging Step

-On this step a pair of changes can be combined into a single change.
+On the merging step a pair of changes can be combined into a single change.
 This is how banks and shops data are integrated together: each change corresponding to order payment is merged with the ungrouped change corresponding to the banking transaction of the same amount.